Let's live from the Southern Command in sunny South Florida.

 Look at me as the guest.

-Couple stories here on uh on Barack Obama.
+A couple stories here on Barack Obama.

-We're up at number five, by the way, Mike, uh on the uh on the audio soundbites is a story today, political memo, Adam Nagurney at the New York Times.
+We're up at number five, by the way, Mike, on the audio soundbites.

-I have hired Mr. Snerdley, given him an additional post, official Obama criticizer here at the uh EIB networks.
+I have hired Mr. Snerdley, given him an additional post, official Obama criticizer here at the EIB networks.

 We've been talking about this all week.